solo-io/solo-docs/glooshot/docs/tutorial/bookinfo_tutorial.md

 ## Bookinfo Tutorial

-This tutorial will show you how to use Glooshot to apply chaos experiments to a simple service mesh app.
+This tutorial will show you how to use Gloo Shot to apply chaos experiments to a simple service mesh app.
 We will use a slight modification of the familiar bookinfo app from Istio's [sample app repo](https://github.com/istio/istio/tree/master/samples/bookinfo).
 We have modified the reviews service to include a vulnerability that can lead to cascading failure.
-We will use Glooshot to detect this weakness.
+We will use Gloo Shot to detect this weakness.

 #### The Goal